Holiday Treks & Expedition

 3,440m / 11,286 ft.

-Overnight in Namche Bazzar.
+Overnight at Hotel in Namche Bazaar

 Max. altitude